FindoraNetwork/platform/src/components/finutils/src/common/dev/README.md

 - do evm related operations
 - ...

+But wait,
+- Where can I get the FRA token?
+- Where can I get the web-service ports of a target ENV?
+- How to check the staking key of valiadtors?
+- ...
-But wait, where can I get the FRA token?
-How to check the staking key of valiadtors?
-In a word, how to easily view these necessary information?
+In a word, how to easily get all necessary information?

-Don't worry, a `fn dev info` will show you everything you need, you can use a shorter style `fn dev` when using the default cluster, they are equal.
+Don't worry, a `fn dev show` will show you everything you need, you can use a shorter style `fn dev` when using the default cluster, they are equal.

 Below is the information of a custom ENV named 'MyEnv', `fn dev -e MyEnv`:
 ```json